deeplearning4j/deeplearning4j/quickstart.md

 These are the backends you can choose from:

-     //(Ensure cuda is properly setup in your LD_LIBRARY_PATH)
+     //Ensure that Cuda (for GPUs) is properly set up in your LD_LIBRARY_PATH

      nd4j-jcublas-${YOUR_CUDA_VERSION}

-     //(Linux: Install Blas/gfortran.
-OSX is set up.
-Windows: set up the MINGW Blas libs on your path.)
+     //Linux: Install Blas/Gfortran.
+OSX: Already set up.
+Windows: Set up the MINGW Blas libs on your path.

      nd4j-jblas